TanbinTanny5669/info/_pages/about.md

 ## Recent News

+- 📢 Our research paper titled **SSHAD: Self-Supervised Hybrid Model for Anomaly Detection in Graphs** published in *IEEE*, 2025
 - 📢 Our research paper titled **DERIENet: A Deep Ensemble Learning Approach for High-Performance Detection of Jute Leaf Diseases** published in *Information*, 2025
 - 📢 Our research paper titled **Spatiotemporal Data-Driven Hourly Bike-Sharing Demand Prediction Using ApexBoost Regression** published in *International Journal of Data Science and Analytics*, 2025
 - 📢 Our research paper titled **Spatio-temporal Feature Engineering and Selection-based Flight Arrival Delay Prediction Using Deep Feedforward Regression Network** published in *Electronics*, 2024